-If you are facing garnishment, the process is completely avoidable.
+If you are facing garnishment in Mississippi, the process is completely avoidable.

 Under Mississippi law, garnishment is not a process that can happen without you first knowing about it.
 In most cases, you cannot have your wages garnished without first having a judgment awarded against you.
 This means that your creditors must sue you and win the lawsuit.
 Once the court has awarded the judgment, your creditors may ask it for an order of garnishment.